Compton, Guildford

 Compton is a village and civil parish in the Guildford district of Surrey, England.
-It is between Godalming and Guildford.
-It has a medieval church and a close connection to fine art and pottery, being the later life home of artist George Frederic Watts.
+It is about 3 miles WSW of the centre of Guildford.
+It has a medieval church and a close connection with fine art and pottery: it was the later life home of artist George Frederic Watts.
 The parish has considerable woodland and agricultural land, and the undeveloped portions are in the Metropolitan Green Belt.
 The village is traversed by the North Downs Way and has a large western conservation area.
-Central to the village are the Watts Gallery, the cemetery chapel commissioned by his wife for him, two inns and the parish church.
+Central to the village are the Watts Gallery and the cemetery chapel commissioned for George Watts by his wife, two inns and the parish church.